tiffanimarlowe/project_template/README.md

 ![Matrice 600](images/drone.png)

 Here are our our prerequsites and assumptions for the AnyLogic simulation:

+We did a survey on the last 10 Amazon orders for 4 persons and came to the conclussion that the average package is about 10x5x8 inches in size (low was 5x5x5 and high was 17x10x11) on the orders with 4lbs or below.
+As our drone is set to a max of 4 lbs (see below), everything above will not be offered for "Air delivery".
+Average time was 2.0 days.

 Prerequisites taken from the documentation and flight experience